cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/editing.md

   * Try to only stage content right before publication.
 It's easy to forget that content is staged and is not ready for publication.
 It also makes things complicated if the page needs other changes made but new content has been staged.
 * **translate** - This tells our translation vendor to check the page for changes and push them to the translated versions of the page.
 This tag should be on every page unless otherwise specified.

 Always check the tags before publishing.
-Sometimes tags drop off or don't load before publishing.
+Sometimes tags drop off or do not load before publishing.
 It's especially important to check for _staging-only_ if changes are not ready to be published.

 ## Publishing

 Use the **Update** button to publish.
 If you have made changes, but are not ready to publish to the live site, use the **staging-only** tag.
 Do not use _Switch to draft_.
 This unpublishes the page from the site.

 After a post is submitted for publishing, you can track its progress in the [github Actions](https://github.com/cagov/covid19/actions).
 It usually takes a few minutes after the action completes before the change appears on the site.
-If you see in github Actions that publishing for your page failed in, ask a developer to take a look at what happened.
+If you see in Actions that publishing for your page failed in, ask a developer to take a look at what happened.

 ## Archiving content

 To archive a page:

 1. Save the content (and any special code) in a Google Doc in case you need it later.
 2. Create a [redirect](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/teams/content/redirects.html) for the page (and any translated versions).
-  * Remember to create redirects for any anchor links on the page too.
+(Remember to create redirects for any anchor links on the page too.)
-4. Find the page in the _Posts_ section of WordPress.
+3. Find the page in the _Posts_ section of WordPress.
-5. Hover your cursor over the row with the post.
+4. Hover your cursor over the row with the post.
 You'll see a set of options appear.
-6. Select **Trash**.
+5. Select **Trash**.
 The post will move to the trash immediately without a confirmation screen.

 To restore a post: